 Exhaust fan shall operate when any of the associated system supply fans is proven on and any associated Zone Group is in the Occupied Mode.
 See Section 3.1.3 for Zone Group assignments.

-Exhaust fan shall run when zone temperature rises above the active cooling setpoint until zone temperature falls more than 1°C (2°F) below the active cooling setpoint for 2 minutes.
+Exhaust fan shall run when zone temperature rises above the active cooling setpoint until zone temperature falls more than [UNITS [1°C] [2°F]] below the active cooling setpoint for 2 minutes.

 The room temperature control method should only be used in non-occupied spaces where ventilation is not required (e.g., equipment rooms).